-free will Type post Author Denyse O’Leary Date January 19, 2023 CategoriesNeuroscience & MindScience Tagged , Benjamin Libet, brain, brain activity, Chapman University, choices, consciousness, free will, Marcelo Gleiser, neuroscience, readiness potential, Scientific American, self New Brain Research Supports Free Will Denyse O’Leary January 19, 2023 Neuroscience & Mind, Science 6 Researchers, altering Libet’s classical experiment, found that human brains show no “readiness potential” when a decision is important.
+free will Type post Author Denyse O’Leary Date January 19, 2023 CategoriesNeuroscience & MindScience Tagged , Benjamin Libet, brain, brain activity, choices, consciousness, free will, Marcelo Gleiser, neuroscience, readiness potential, Scientific American, self New Brain Research Supports Free Will Denyse O’Leary January 19, 2023 Neuroscience & Mind, Science 6 Researchers, altering Libet’s classical experiment, found that human brains show no “readiness potential” when a decision is important.
 Read More ›

 Type post Author Wesley J. Smith Date July 12, 2016 CategoriesBioethicsMedicine Tagged , __tedited, assisted dying, choices, freedom of conscience, Health & Wellness, Hippocratic Oath, self-starvation and dehydration, suicide Dutch MDs Help with Suicide by Starvation Wesley J. Smith July 12, 2016 Bioethics, Medicine 5 Once the culture of death sinks its venomous teeth into a society, corruption follows upon corruption.
 Read More ›